A topic from the subject of Literature Review in Chemistry.

 Solar Cells

 Solar cells convert light energy into electrical energy.
-They are the most important source of renewable energy in the world.
+They are a major source of renewable energy in the world.

 Hydrogen Production